Caltech-AMBER/ros_mwes/README.md

 ```

 ### Comparing the MWE Without Pixi
 We now run the same MWE but without using pixi, instead installing all of the required dependencies via pre-built ROS binaries in the docker container.

-To start the container, run
+Similarly, we provide both a mounted and non-mounted option for repro.
 ```
+# mounted option
 docker compose -f docker-compose-simple-nopixi.yml run --build test

+# no mounting
+docker compose -f docker-compose-simple-nopixi-nomount.yml run --build test
 ```
 Within the container, run
 ```